St. John's Seminary

 exceeds its fund-raising goal, 100 percent of the excess is returned to

 it for its use.
-For more information, visit Together in Mission (English website and Spanish website).
+For more information, visit Together in Mission's website.

 Catholic Education Foundation